smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/ConvNeXt_EfficientNet.md

 - "image_col": the column containing the image path to be used for prediction (str, default: 'image_path')
 - "result_col": the column that contains the predicted results (str, optional, default: 'predict_result')
 - "batch_size": the size of the dataset bundle utilized in a single cycle of prediction (int, optional, default: 16)
-- "table_name": the table name to be stored in the ThanoSQL workspace database.
-If a previously used table is specified, the existing table will be replaced by the new table with a 'predict_result' column.
-If not specified, the result dataframe will not be saved as a table (str, optional)
 - "input_size": size of the image to be used for prediction (int, optional)